ckan/ckan/doc/theming.rst

 Customizing the HTML
 ~~~~~~~~~~~~~~~~~~~~

-The main templates within CKAN use the templating language `Jinja`_.
-Jinja has
+The main templates within CKAN use the templating language `Jinja2`_.
+Jinja2
-template inheritance which means that you don't have to re-write a whole
+has template inheritance which means that you don't have to re-write a whole
 template in order to change small elements within templates.

 For more information on how to exactly change the HTML of your CKAN instance: